Back-to-school shoppers in no mood to splurge

 “A unique challenge for retailers with back-to-school is the fact that it doesn’t have one particular day around which retailers can plan their promotions,” said Catherine Moellering, head of global retail consulting firm Tobe.

-That might be addressed after chains such as Aeropostale, Gap, American Eagle, Pacific Sunwear and Guess took part in Teen Vogue’s first “Back-to-school Saturday” initiative on August 11.
+That might be addressed after chains such as Aeropostale ARO.N, Gap (GPS.N), American Eagle (AEO.N), Pacific Sunwear PSUN.O and Guess (GES.N) took part in Teen Vogue’s first “Back-to-school Saturday” initiative on August 11.

 “I think it is a win-win” for both shoppers and retailers, Moellering said.